 (b) advise the tenant, by notice in writing, that the lessor has decided not to give notice of termination of the agreement.

-[Section 71F inserted by No. 60 of 2011 s.
+[Section 71F inserted: No. 60 of 2011 s.
 92.]

 71G.
 Time periods to be observed where notice of termination given under this Subdivision